Home » Engineering » What is Venturi Meter: Principles, Construction, Parts, and Applications

 What is Venturi Meter: Principles, Construction, Parts, and Applications

 A Venturi meter is used to measure the rate of flow of liquid (speed, and velocity) in a pipe.
+Here we will discuss about Venturi flow meter Principle, Flow diagram, construction, Working, advantages, Disadvantages, and Principle.

-Principle of Venturi:
+Principle of Venturi Flow Meter:

-When fluid is passed through the venturi meter, there are changes in the pressure head (ΔH) and an increase in the velocity due to the conspiction of the venturi meter. (as per Bernoulli).
+It consists of two tapered sections in the pipeline with a gradual constriction (throat) at its center.
+When fluid is passed through the venturi meter, there are changes in the pressure head (ΔH) and an increase in the velocity due to the constriction of the venturi meter, (as per the Bernoulli).
 The velocity of the fluid is easily measured by the formula given below:

 Uv=v √2g. ΔH